List of films in the public domain in the United States

 Most films are subject to copyright, but those listed here are believed to be in the public domain in the United States.
 This means that no government, organization, or individual owns any copyright over the work, and as such it is common property.
-This list is not comprehensive; the vast majority of public domain films are not included here for various reasons.
 Films in this list may incorporate elements from other works that are still under copyright, even though the film itself is out of copyright.

 Copyrightable elements of a film

 There is no official list of films (or other works) in the public domain.
 It is difficult to determine the public domain status of a film because it can incorporate any or all of the following copyrightable elements: